capnproto/pycapnp/README.md

 ## Downloading

-For now, this code is only on github, although I plan to put it up on PyPi at somepoint.
+For now, this code is only on github although I plan to put it up on PyPi at somepoint.

 You can clone the repo like so: